Mental Health Facilities Gwinnett County, GA

 View Point Health

-View Point Health is one of mental health facilities in Gwinnett County, Georgia, located at 175 Gwinnett Drive, 30046 zip code.
+View Point Health is a mental health center in Gwinnett County, Georgia, located at 175 Gwinnett Drive, 30046 zip code.
 View Point Health provides outpatient treatment.
-View Point Health provides trauma therapy, psychotropic medication and group therapy to adults, seniors 65 or older and children / adolescents.
-View Point Health also supports people with serious mental illness, people with trauma and people with PTSD.
-Additional services provided at View Point Health include supported housing, assertive community treatment and case management.
+View Point Health offers cognitive behavioral therapy, individual psychotherapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
+View Point Health also supports children/adolescents with serious emotional disturbance, people with trauma and clients referred from the court/judicial system.
+More services available at View Point Health include illness management and recovery, court-ordered outpatient treatment and housing services.

 Learn More